lynnfaraday/aresmush.com/tutorials/code/extra-contribs.md

 1. Send the files [directly](/feedback.html).
 2. Fork the [Ares Extras repository](https://github.com/AresMUSH/ares-extras) and submit a GitHub Pull Request.

-Some guidelines for the code itself:
+Some important notes:

 * Include a README.md file with an overview of the extra and what configuration options are available.
+Be sure to give yourself credit in the README.
+* All extras must be submitted under the same [code license](/license.html) as Ares itself.
 * Make your code clean and readable.
 Basically, if nobody can make heads or tails of your code, it won't make the cut.

-> All extras must be submitted under the AresMUSH [code license](/license.html).

 If you have any questions, just [ask for help](/feedback.html).